pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 ### Zero configuration

-Including the hosted authenticate URL in your configuration file authenticates your users against our hosted identity provider (IdP) solution (we use Cognito).
+Including the hosted authenticate URL in your configuration file authenticates your users against our hosted identity provider solution (we use Cognito).

-This means you only need to include the hosted URL in your configuration file to use Pomerium's hosted services — no IdP settings required.
+This means you only need to include the hosted URL in your configuration file to use Pomerium's hosted services — no [identity provider configuration](/docs/identity-providers) required.

 ### Less time to deploy

-Pomerium's hosted services solution removes the tedium of configuring your own IdP and authenticate service URL so you can deploy your Pomerium instance in less time.
+Pomerium's hosted services solution removes the tedium of configuring your own identity provider (IdP) and authenticate service URL so you can deploy your Pomerium instance in less time.

 ### Faster proof of concept